mplastow/erdos-problem/README.md

 The easiest way to interact with the program is by treating it like a script: edit the variables indicated by the `EDIT` comments in `main()`, then build and run.

+#### Update: Shifting focus to Python
+Since generating primes in Python is so fast now, I will probably not touch the C++ code in this repo unless we need to add features or algorithms that are unavoidably slow in Python.

 ### Dependencies
 C++17 or newer (mainly for `std::gcd`)